avolutions-php/avolutions/docs/en/command.md

 ```

 #### Arguments
-* `name`: The name of the Entity file without "Collection" suffix..
+* `name`: The name of the Entity file without "Collection" suffix.

 #### Options
 * `-f`, `--force`: EntityCollection will be overwritten if it already exists.